LTUC/amman-dotnet-401d2/curriculum/class-27/lab/README.md

-# Ecommerce Sprint 1 - Milestone 2:  Authentication
+# E-Commerce Sprint 1 - Milestone 2:  Authentication

 Work together with your partner(s) to complete this lab.